Search

 Aladdin (New Amsterdam Theatre, 214 W. 42nd St.) (Opened 3/20/14) (2 hrs., 30 mins.)
 Like The Lion King, this Disney musical developed from animated origins has been a total crowd-pleaser since it arrived in 2014.
 This family-friendly magic carpet thrill ride flies onto the stage teeming with romance, mischief, and, of course, a wildly madcap Genie!
 The end result is a not-to-be-missed Broadway spectacular! (aladdinthemusical.com)

-book of mormon current cast
+book of mormon broadway

 The Book of Mormon (Eugene O’Neill Theatre, 230 W. 49th St.) 2011 Tony, Best Musical (Opened 3/24/11) (2 hrs., 30 mins.)
 One of Broadway’s most successful, Tony-winning (nine in 2011!) musicals, from Trey Parker and Matt Stone—the duo behind South Park—follows a couple of wide-eyed Mormon missionaries whose first official assignment takes them to a remote village in Uganda.
 Divinely profane in all the right places! (bookofmormonbroadway.com)